maanmehta/TreeHsBeginAndro_RecipeFragment/Readme.md

     - Now, switch back to the `work` branch on Android Studio - From the status bar, click on **Git:master** which is your current branch in Android Studio, and select **work -> origin/work** and click **Checkout**.
 You can now verify that the code base in Android Studio shows your code that is in the `work` branch and has all the changes you made and commited to the `work` branch.<br><br>
     ![Current Weather](https://raw.githubusercontent.com/maanmehta/screenshots/master/branches/checkoutWork01.png)<br><br>

+# 4. Merge your `work` branch to `master` branch and push your changes (the merge) to the server

+When you want to merge your code changes from branch B to branch A, you have to switch (checkout) to branch A and then execute the merge command and select Branch B. Git will then marge the current codebase of the Branch B to Branch A. And now, the codebase of branches A and B will be same.
+Keep in mind, at this point, all of this merge has been done to your branches A and B that are local to your computer and has not been pushed tot he (Github) server.
+Therefore, you will need to execute a Push from your local computer (e.g. your Android Studio).
+Here are the steps that you can execute to merge ll the commits you have made on your `work` branch to the `master` branch:

+- Switch your branches on the Github website and you will notice the differences in the code base between the `work` and the `master` branch.
+- You can do the same on Android Studio as follows
+    - Switch your active branch on Android Studio back to `master` - From the status bar, click on **Git:work** which is your current branch in Android Studio, and select **master -> origin/master** and click **Checkout**
+    -